About Fair Saturday

 - Public or private grants from organisations whose goals are similar to the ones of Fair Saturday

-How does a St Andrew’s Fair Saturday show work?
+How does a Fair Saturday event work?

 How can I participate as an artist or cultural organisation?

 If you are an artist or a cultural organisation and you have a place to host an event or you have an artistic project and you have it all worked out, then you can either: